Naman-1234/TechAr/README.md

 ## Current development status

-We had concurrently started the work on phase 1 and phase 2 due to limited amount of time via giving more priority to phases 1 developments with completion of some basic of pages phase 2 development Once phase 1 development get's complted our whole priority will shift to phase 2 development.
+We had concurrently started the working on phase 1 and phase 2 due to limited amount of time via giving more priority to phases 1 development with completion of some basic pages phase 2 development.
+Once phase 1 development get's completed our whole priority will shift to phase 2 development.

 ### status:
 1. Conceptor: 80% development completed